jessopi/tetrisClone/README.md

 tetrisClone
 ------
 Implementation of the classic tetris game.
-Implemented using the C++ programming language and the SFML library.
+Implemented using the C++ programming language, SFML and TGUI library.

 Controls
 ------